 2. Sveta Nedelya Cathedral

-Holy Sunday Church in Sofia is located in the true center of the city, at the ancient Roman crossroads of Serdica.
+Holy Sunday Church in Sofia is located in the true city centre, at the ancient Roman crossroads of Serdica.

 Originally a wooden structure built in the 10th century, Sveta Nedelya Cathedral was destroyed and/or demolished several times in its long history.
 Inaugurated as a large cathedral in the mid-19th century after a construction period of several years which was marred by an earthquake in 1858, its new domes were added in 1898.